More often than not, the answer to the question of why does my dog keep watching me while I sleep lies in its need for attention.

 The Dog Has a Strange Fixation

-Another possible answer to the question of why does my dog keep watching me while I sleep style=”font-weight: 400;”> is that it might have a medical problem.
+Another possible answer to the question of why does my dog keeps watching me while I sleep is that it might have a medical problem.

-Why Does My Dog Keep Watching Me While I Sleep – How to Solve a Staring Problem
+Dog Keeps Watching Me While I Sleep – How to Solve a Staring Problem

 Even if we’re not entirely sure what’s causing the staring problem, there are a couple of things that we can do to try and solve it.

 When we notice that our dog is glaring at us in the middle of the night, we have to put an end to the behavior.

 The best way to do it is by redirecting the dog’s attention to something else.
 For example, giving it a toy to sleep with might help fix the problem.